ICP-Y2/workshop-week-2/README.md

 ``Note: The colour of the wires can be customized as your own preferences.``

-> - Step 1: Select and drop four batteries (1.5V) and a multimeter.
+> - Step 1: Select and drop four `BATTERIES` (1.5V) and a `MULTIMETER`.
 > - Step 2: Connect the terminal of batteries as shown in the above figure.
-(Positive terminal of one battery with the negative terminal of another.)
+(Positive terminal of one battery with the negative terminal of another battery.)
 > - Step 3: Connect the end positive and negative terminals of the battery pack to the appropriate probe of the multimeter
 > - Step 4: Click the **“Start Simulation”** button to see the result.

+### Learning Reflection 1: Series Battery Combination simulation.
 ```
-1.2.
-Learning Reflection

 Write a brief note about the results of the Series Battery Combination simulation.

 ```

-### 2. Simulation 2: Simulating Parallel Battery Combination
+### Simulation 2: Simulating Parallel Battery Combination

-**2.1.
-Simulation**

 Refer to the given circuit diagrams and mentioned steps to simulate an electric circuit with a parallel combination of batteries.